What Is Whiskey Made Of? A Closer Look

 Regional Variations in Whiskey Production

 Whiskey types vary across the globe, each with its own production methods and flavors.
-Scotland’s whisky is made from malted barley, aged for at least three years in oak casks.
+Scotland’s whisky makers use malted barley and age it for at least three years in oak casks.
 This gives it a unique taste.

 American whiskey has strict rules.
 Bourbon must be 51% corn, making it sweet and vanilla-like.
-Tennessee whiskey is filtered through charcoal before aging.
+Tennessee whiskey undergoes charcoal filtration before aging.
 Ireland’s triple distillation uses malted and unmalted barley for a lighter, fruitier taste.

 In Japan, distilleries mix traditional Scottish methods with local water and aging environments.
 Canada’s whisky is mostly corn and wheat, often called rye whisky.
 The climate of each region affects how the whiskey matures.